awslabs/project-lakechain/examples/simple-pipelines/embedding-pipelines/bedrock-lancedb-pipeline/README.md

   Bedrock --> LanceDB[LanceDB Storage]
 ```

+In this pipeline we are generating embeddings for text documents and leveraging the EFS storage provider with the LanceDB connector to store embeddings.
+The use of EFS makes it a good balance between cost and latency provided for storage and retrieval of documents based on their vector embeddings.

+> 💁 It is also possible to use the S3 storage provider with the LanceDB connector to store embeddings on S3 for an even lower cost, but at a much higher latency.

 ## 📝 Requirements

 The following requirements are needed to deploy the infrastructure associated with this pipeline: